The aluminum is powder-coated in a silver color to resist smudges and surface discolorations that occur on bare aluminum.

 Riding Surfaces and Stability

-Like bicycles, our kick scooters can be ridden on sidewalks or roads over a number of surfaces.
+Like bicycles, our kick scooters can be ridden on sidewalks or roads over several surfaces.
 These include concrete, hard asphalt, packed block, and packed/groomed earth.
 Loose gravel and stone-filled roadways should be avoided.
 To retain stability, avoiding riding in the rain and/or through puddles.
-Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick and/or soft.
+Do not ride over wet vegetation such as leaves (they are slippery and can hide objects such as large stones, glass, and branches), or over any surface that is oily slick, and/or soft.

 Conditions to Avoid

-Optional battery operated headlight and taillights feature LED low energy use bulbs.
-Cat Eye Head Light featuring 3 LEDs.
+Optional battery-operated headlight and taillights feature LED low-energy use bulbs.
+Beamer Head Light featuring 3 LEDs.
 The unit can easily be removed and used as a flashlight.
 Dual selection of steady on or flashing.
 Tail Light features 6 red flashing LEDs.

 The optional kickstand is also available.

-Optional safety flag comes with an easy mounting bracket to attach to rear wheel lug.
+The optional safety flag comes with an easy mounting bracket to attach to the rear-wheel lug.
 Features a bright orange pennant flag on a 59" tall fiberglass rod.